zalo/MathUtilities/README.md

 ## Other experiments:

 ### Nelder-Mead (Amoeba) Numerical Optimizer
 A general, n-dimensional implementation of [Nelder and Mead's numerical optimization method](https://en.wikipedia.org/wiki/Nelder%E2%80%93Mead_method) for minimizing cost functions.
 This is a popular optimization technique for problems with high-dimensionality and no gradient information.
+Included is an example of optimizing a 5-DoF IK system (far less efficient than CCDIK, but more flexible overall).

 ### Linear Assignment